 Andrea Johnston was appointed Chief Financial Officer of Pinnacle in March 2017.
 She has an extensive finance background across several diverse industries, with more than 20 years of experience in CEO, CFO and senior finance roles.
 Prior to joining Pinnacle, she was Chief Financial Officer of Dassault Systèmes GEOVIA, a 3D modelling software firm focused on the natural resources sector.
 Prior to that, she served as Chief Financial Officer of NGRAIN, a provider of 3D simulation software.
 Ms. Johnston also served in senior positions at B.C.
 Hydro and Transmission Corporation, a large power utility, and NxtPhase T&D Corporation, a technology leader in providing patented products to the electric power industry.
 She is a Director of Bionic Power Inc. and sits on the Advisory Board for Sustainable Business for CPA Canada.
 Ms. Johnston is a Chartered Professional Accountant (CA), a Certified Public Accountant (Illinois), a Chartered Business Valuator, and earned her Bachelor of Arts and Bachelor of Commerce and Business Administration from the University of British Columbia.

-Scott Bax was appointed Senior Vice President, Operations of Pinnacle in August 2013.
+Scott Bax joined Pinnacle in 2013 and was appointed Chief Operating Officer in July 2019.
 He is responsible for the safe and cost-effective production of quality wood pellets from Pinnacle’s facilities.
 Prior to joining Pinnacle, Mr. Bax acquired more than 20 years of forestry experience in various logging and wood manufacturing operations throughout Canada and the United States.
 Prior to Pinnacle, Scott was the Manager of Cedar Manufacturing Operations for Interfor Corporation, a large North American forest products company.
 He also managed a start-up logging company in Louisiana, and was a performance improvement management consultant specializing in the forest sector.
 Mr. Bax holds an MBA as well as a Master of Forestry from the University of Alberta and a Bachelor of Science (Environment) from the University of Guelph Recognized as a leader in pellet safety and operations, Scott was included by Argus Media in the Top 36 Most Influential Leaders in the Biomass Industry in 2016.
 Scott has served as the Chair of the Wood Pellet Association of Canada’s Safety Committee since 2014.

 Vaughan Bassett was appointed Senior Vice President, Sales and Logistics of Pinnacle in May 2011.
 He is responsible for Pinnacle’s wood pellet marketing, sustainability, sales, and logistics (including the Westview Terminal), and leads the development of the Company’s export markets.
 Mr. Bassett has an extensive international career in the forest products industry, having spent almost 20 years with Sappi, a global pulp and paper company.
 As the executive in charge of their worldwide pulp sales, he was stationed in Hong Kong for 10 years with Sappi Trading.
 He has also taught export management and international logistics at Humber business school in Toronto, and started up his own green business in British Columbia.
 Mr. Bassett is a director and Vice President of the Wood Pellet Association of Canada. and a director of the CME-BC.
 He has a Bachelor of Science from the University of Natal and an MBA from the University of the Witwatersrand, both in South Africa.